Introduction

 Strategic Travel and Transport Plan 2016 - 2025 (pdf)

-The Plan identifies a series of actions to which would assist in delivering achieve travel behaviour change towards more sustainable and active commuting modes.
+The 2026-30 Plan identifies a series of actions which would assist in delivering travel behaviour change towards more sustainable and active commuting modes.

-The STTP also includes a dashboard which provides an interactive analysis of the relationship between them actions, modal split and commuting travel carbon emission reductions.
+This STTP also includes a dashboard which provides an interactive analysis of the relationship between the actions, modal split and commuting travel carbon emission.

 Please contact us with any questions you may have about the University's Travel Planning process.